Skip to main content

 3. The user is signing in from a new device.

-When these conditions are met, Clerk sends a one-time verification code to the user's email address or phone number.
+When these conditions are met, Clerk sends a to the user's email address or phone number.
 The user must enter this code to complete the sign-in process.

 Note